Terminology in Osteology

 MalleolusOne of two specific protuberances of bones in the ankle.

-MamusAn arm-like branch off the body of a bone.
+RamusAn arm-like branch off the body of a bone.

-AngleCorner of bone found between two borders
+AngleThe corner of a bone found between two borders.

-ArticulationA joint or union between two bones
+ArticulationA joint or union between two bones.

-Body (corpus)The largest/pricipal part of a bone
+Body (corpus)The largest or principal part of a bone.

-Condyloid cavity/AcetabulumA deeper articular depression
+Condyloid cavity/AcetabulumA deeper articular depression.

-EpicondyleA non-articular projection in connection with or adjacent to condyle
+EpicondyleA non-articular projection adjacent to a condyle.

-FissureA narrow cleft in a bone
+FissureA narrow cleft in a bone.

-FontanelUnossified region between skull bone
+FontanelAn unossified region between skull bones.

-FossaA concavity or depression, literally a ditch
+FossaA concavity or depression; literally a ditch.

 GrooveAn elongated concavity between parallel ridges.

-NotchA deep or large indentation usually for articulation
+NotchA deep or large indentation, usually for articulation.

-PlexusesIt is a network or tangle of nerves.
+PlexusesA network or tangle of nerves.

-RidgeA narrow rounded elevation on the surface
+RidgeA narrow, rounded elevation on the surface.

-SquamaThe flat portion of the cranial bone
+SquamaThe flat portion of a cranial bone.

-StyloidLiterally a pencil shaped pointed process
+StyloidLiterally a pencil-shaped, pointed process.

-SymphysisA union in which two similar bones are firmly connected by cartilage
+SymphysisA union in which two similar bones are firmly connected by cartilage.

-TrochanterA very large non-articular prominence.
+TrochanterA very large, non-articular prominence.

-Terminology in osteology for long bones
+Terminology in Osteology for Long Bones

 Terminology in osteology for longs bones

-Terminology in osteology for long bones
+Terminology in Osteology for Long Bones

-Long Bone featureDefinition
+Long Bone FeatureDefinition

-DiaphysisThe long, relatively straight main body of a long bone; region of primary ossification.
+DiaphysisThe long, relatively straight main body of a long bone; the region of primary ossification.
 Also known as the shaft.

 HeadThe proximal articular end of the bone.